 Not all patients with arthritis will complain of pain, loss of motion, or deformity.
 The severity of the symptoms is only loosely linked with the severity of arthritis as seen on X-rays.

 Minor joint injuries may aggravate existing joint damage, resulting in arthritic symptoms that the patient has not had before.
 These symptoms are more likely to be caused by the pre-existing arthritis, and not by the recent, relatively minor traumatic injury.

 Symptoms of osteoarthritis and rheumatoid arthritis are in some ways the same.
 However, rheumatoid arthritis often will cause more long-lasting morning stiffness and lead to more swelling and redness of the joints.
 This inflammation of the soft tissues surrounding the joints can eventually result in deformities that limit patients’ ability to use their hands.
 In addition, patients in the early stage of rheumatoid arthritis may have such symptoms as weakness/tiredness, general discomfort, and loss of appetite.

 Symptoms of arthritis from any cause can include:

-- Loss of motion in the joint as arthritis progresses.
+- Loss of motion in the joints as arthritis progresses.
 However, sometimes as motion is lost, pain is lessened.

 - Joint motion that is accompanied by grinding, clicking, or cracking as the cartilage continues to wear down.

 - Joints that swell and often become red and tender to the touch.
 This is a sign of damage to the tissues surrounding the joint and the body’s response to the constant irritation.
-Deformity occurs as these stabilizing soft tissues are worn away.
+The deformity occurs as these stabilizing soft tissues are worn away.

 - Weakness that results from joint pain, loss of motion, and joint deformity.